chmllr/notehub/README.md

 # NoteHub

-NoteHub is a free and anonymous hosting of markdown pages.
-It can be used for publishing of formated text.
-For instance, this  service might be interesting for people, who want to publish something, but don't want to start a blog.
+NoteHub is a free and anonymous hosting for markdown pages.
+It can be used for publishing of markdown-formatted text.
+For instance, this  service might be interesting to people, who want to publish something, but don't want to start a blog.

 ## Writing